Written by: Georgia Outdoor Specialist [VERIFY: add real author/byline] | Last Updated: June 7, 2026

 - Final Takeaway

-A short Georgia fishing trip can cost less than many anglers expect, but the wrong license can still lead to extra fees or a citation.
-You’ll pay $7 for a 3-day resident fishing license and $17 for a 3-day nonresident fishing license.
-The one-day base rates are $5 for residents and $10 for nonresidents, with more days priced at $1 for residents and $3.50 for nonresidents.
-Saltwater anglers also need a free Saltwater Information Program Permit (SIP Permit), and trout anglers need a separate trout license.
+A short Georgia fishing trip can cost less than many anglers expect, but selecting the wrong pass can lead to unnecessary fees or a citation.
+You will pay $7 for a 3-day resident fishing license and $17 for a 3-day nonresident fishing license.
+The single-day base rates start at $5 for residents and $10 for nonresidents, with each additional consecutive day priced at $1 for residents and $3.50 for nonresidents.
+Saltwater anglers also require a free Saltwater Information Program (SIP) Permit, while trout anglers need a separate trout license.

 Quick Answer

 A Georgia 3-day fishing license costs $7 for residents and $17 for nonresidents.
-These totals come from the one-day license price plus two extra days.
-You may need a free SIP Permit for saltwater fishing and a paid trout license if you fish for trout.
+This represents a 1-day base pass plus two additional consecutive days.
+Saltwater fishing requires a free SIP Permit, and trout fishing requires an additional trout license.

 Key Takeaways

-- Anglers age 16 or older usually need a valid Georgia fishing license.
+- Anglers age 16 or older are legally required to carry a valid license while fishing public waters.

-- Trout fishing requires a separate trout license unless an exemption applies.
+- Targeting trout requires a separate trout license unless a specific statutory exemption applies.

 Who Qualifies for a Multi-Day Fishing Pass

-If you’re 16 or older and fishing in Georgia, you usually need a valid fishing license.
-You can choose a short-term license when you only plan to fish for a few days.
+If you are 16 or older and fishing public fresh or salt waters in Georgia, you must possess a valid fishing license.
+Short-term passes offer a flexible option when you only plan to fish for a weekend or short holiday.

 Georgia 3-Day Fishing License Cost Breakdown

-The one-day base rate starts at $5 for residents and $10 for nonresidents.
-That first day sets the starting price for short trips.
+The short-term rate scales directly from Georgia’s single-day base fee.
+The one-day base rate starts at $5 for residents and $10 for nonresidents for day one of your trip.

-Each extra day costs $1 for residents and $3.50 for nonresidents.
-Georgia lets you add more days up to the allowed short-term license limit.
+Each additional consecutive day costs $1 for residents and $3.50 for nonresidents.
+Georgia allows you to extend a short-term license up to 10 consecutive days at checkout.

 Products Worth Considering